revisit-studies/reVISit-studies.github.io/docs/designing-studies/config-generation/random-sample.md

     counter++;
 }

 ```

 </TabItem>

 </Tabs>

-You can check the complete code and output at Codesandbox using the link below:
+You can check the complete code and output at CodeSandbox using the link below:
 - [Python](https://codesandbox.io/p/devbox/config-gen-demo2-ywf9rw)
 - [Node](https://codesandbox.io/p/devbox/config-gen-demo2-js-rrk8p7)